 A bad car can cost you thousands of dollars in repairs, days of missed work, and require you to rent a vehicle when yours car is in the shop.
 Rather than spend hours at the dealership arguing with the manager, you can call our auto fraud attorneys to discuss your legal rights and options in just minutes.

 Used Vehicle Should Not Mean Bad Vehicle

 Used cars are often more reliable, and a better investment considering the how vehicles depreciate in value so quickly.
 Just because you didn’t buy a brand new vehicle off the assembly line doesn’t mean you should be stuck driving a bad car.
 It is more than reasonable to expect that your car has been inspected by the dealer, and that the car would not break down due to transmission or engine issues shortly after driving off the lot.

 Our auto fraud attorneys have helped clients negotiate with their dealer to return the bad car and get back their down payment.
 Our goal for most client cases is to undo the deal for the vehicle and put the money back in your pocket where it belongs.

 Suing a Car Dealership by Starting a Conversation

 If you were scammed into buying a bad car by a dealership, we want to hear from you.
 Call our auto fraud attorneys to discuss your situation now.
 We will review the documents from your recent used car purchase to determine what options are available for your case, and provide a clear next steps for you to get the satisfaction you deserve.

 How Much Does It Cost to Hire an Auto Fraud Attorney?

 Our firm takes auto fraud cases on a contingency basis.
 Contingency is the legal term for “you don’t pay unless we win.”
 Something that is better is we only ask for a very small percentage of any fees you recover from the dealership, as our clients are our first priority.
-Call today and tell us about your bad car situation for your free consultation.
+Call today and tell us about your bad car situation during your free consultation.
 Very low upfront fees to start filing your lawsuit.